persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 User manual - Deterministic analyses
 ====================================

-The interface allows the user to launch the following types of deterministic analyses:
+The interface allows the user to launch the following types of deterministic analysis:
   - Designs of experiments for model evaluations on a set of input values
   - Model evaluations
   - Screening